 As you know, there is no one way of obtaining cryptocurrency.
 You can buy, mine, or cloud mine cryptocurrency.
-If you want to obtain cryptocurrency as fast as possible, the easiest way to do it is by using an exchange like Binance or Kucoin.
+If you want to obtain cryptocurrency as fast as possible, the easiest way to do it is by using an exchange like CEX or Binance.

 What is Hardware Mining?